What is mandatory reporting?

 (d) placed the public at risk of harm because the practitioner has practised the profession in a way that constitutes a significant departure from accepted professional standards.

-In addition, the National Law defines ‘impairment as ‘a physical or mental impairment, disability, condition or disorder (including substance abuse or dependence) that detrimentally affects or is likely to detrimentally affect the person’s capacity to practice the profession’.
+In addition, the National Law defines ‘impairment as ‘a physical or mental impairment, disability, condition or disorder (including substance abuse or dependence) that detrimentally affects or is likely to detrimentally affect the person’s capacity to practice the profession.

 Who is required to report notifiable conduct?

 Section 141 of the National Law imposes a legal obligation on all registered health practitioners (as well as practitioners’ employers and students’ educational providers) to report another registered health practitioner to Ahpra if, during the course of practising their profession, they form a reasonable belief that the practitioner has behaved in a way that constitutes notifiable conduct.
 The obligation applies irrespective of whether or not the practitioner with the obligation practises in the same profession as the other practitioner.
+More recent amendments to the National Law clarify that treating practitioners need only make a mandatory notification about their practitioner-patient if they form a reasonable belief that their patient is placing the public at substantial risk of harm.
+This is a higher threshold.

 What is a reasonable belief?

 Ahpra has released guidelines for mandatory notifications that clarify the meaning of reasonable belief.
 It states that a reasonable belief generally requires direct observation of the notifiable conduct or knowledge of it from a reliable and trustworthy source while the notifying practitioner is practising their profession.
 It means more than mere suspicion, speculation, rumours, gossip, or innuendo.
-Although conclusive proof is not requireda person of average caution, acting in good faith, ought to reasonably believe that notifiable conduct has occurred or that a notifiable impairment exists.
+Although conclusive proof is not required, a person of “average caution”, acting in good faith, ought to reasonably believe that notifiable conduct has occurred or that a notifiable impairment exists.
 It is a serious step that must not be taken lightly.

 Are there exceptions to the requirement to report notifiable conduct?

-There are three important exceptions where a mandatory notification about a practitioner is not required
+There are three important exceptions where a mandatory notification about a practitioner is not required:

-1. Treating practitioners in Western Australia providing a health service to a practitioner-patient or student are exempt from the requirement to make a mandatory notification.
+- Treating practitioners in Western Australia providing a health service to a practitioner-patient or student are exempt from the requirement to make a mandatory notification.
 They are not required to notify of matters if they learned of it through a treating relationship.

-1. Where there is a reasonable belief that someone else has already made a notification about the same notifiable conduct.
+- Where there is a reasonable belief that someone else has already made a notification about the same notifiable conduct.

 Are practitioners protected who make mandatory notifications?

 This is a very common question from members, given the serious nature of mandatory notifications.
 The National Law protects practitioners who make mandatory notifications in good faith from civil, criminal and administrative liability, including defamation, for practitioners making notifications in good faith.
 Making a notification is not a breach of professional etiquette or ethics, or a departure from accepted standards of professional conduct.
+What happens if a practitioner fails to report notifiable conduct?
+While it is not an offence to fail to make a mandatory notification, it could result in a finding of unprofessional conduct or professional misconduct.

 Concluding remarks